maxime1992/my-dev.to/blog-posts/enigma-part-3/enigma-part-3.md

 changeDetection: ChangeDetectionStrategy.OnPush,
 ```

-:point_up: As we're going to work in a reactive way and only display values in the view using the `async` pipe, it's safe to use `ChangeDetectionStrategy.OnPush` for better performances.
+:point_up: As we're going to work in a reactive way and only display values in the view using the `async` pipe, it's safe to use `ChangeDetectionStrategy.OnPush` for better performance.

 ```ts
 public encryptedTextControl: FormControl = new FormControl('', containsOnlyAlphabetLetters({ acceptSpace: true }));